Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Local well-posedness

 for a new multiplicative constant, also depending on $\|\nabla\rho_0\|_{L^\infty}$.

 Next, let us bound the $L^{p_0}$ norm of $\Delta\Pi$.
 For this, we develop the derivatives in \eqref{eq:D-Pi} to find an equation for $\Delta\Pi$: we get

 Thus, we deduce

-Recall that, with our choice of $p_0$, we always have $p\leq p_0\leq+\infty$.
-Thus, we can use \eqref{est:D-rho_q} to see that, under assumption \eqref{est:Du}, the $L^{p_0}$ norm of $\nabla\rho$ is finite over $[0,T^*[\,$.
-In addition, we can use the interpolation inequalities \eqref{est:interpol_u-Pi} again together with the Young inequality to get, pointwise in the interval $[0,T^*[\,$, the bound
+First, we can use \eqref{est:D-rho_q} to see that, under assumption \eqref{est:Du}, the $L^\infty$ norm of $\nabla\rho$ is finite over $[0,T^*[\,$.
+Next, recall that, with our choice of $p_0$, we always have $p\leq p_0<+\infty$ if $p$ is finite, $d<p_0<+\infty$ if $p=+\infty$ (which in particular implies that $2<p_0<+\infty$).
+Thus, we can use interpolation between Lebesgue spaces and then the interpolation inequalities \eqref{est:interpol_u-Pi} to get, for suitable exponents $\theta$ and $\theta_1$ belonging to $\,]0,1[\,$, the bound